course-details-portlet

 Course content

-How we perceive and represent reality depends on the concepts and notions we employ to interpret and describe it.
+How we perceive and represent reality depend on the concepts and notions we employ to interpret and describe it.
 What are the differences using folk concepts and scientific concepts in describing, interpreting and debating society and culture?
 In this course, you acquire a basic conceptual framework to make an anthropological argument and explanation.
 Through course work, you are challenged to employ anthropological concepts to explain current societal and cultural issues.

 Learning outcome